olivia-ai/olivia/README.md

 WEATHER_KEY = xxx
 ```

+You can change the port with the PORT environment variable, by default it is 8080

 ## Usage

 Note:

-A public version is enabled at `https://olivia.cleverapps.io`
+A public version is enabled at https://olivia-api.herokuapp.com/

 Run the `main.go`: